topcoderinc/Headlessrefapp/readme.md

    docker exec -it puppeteer_chrome npm run profile
    ```
   Actually if you remove **SKIP_START_APP=true** from docker-compose.yml file, you can also run `docker-compose run --rm dev npm run profile` directly without need to start application in docker but may meet some wired errors for timeout issues very often.
-  Even you start application in docker you may still meet Page crash errors sometimes.